 A label, what for?

-The Finansol label was introduced in 1997 to enhance the various ways of approaching social finance through vehicles open to the general public.
+The Finansol label was introduced in 1997 to enhance the various ways of approaching solidarity-based finance through vehicles open to the general public.
 It is not granted to the associations, cooperatives, companies or asset managers who promote or manage these vehicles.

 A trustworthy label

 The label is granted by an independent committee.
-The members are chosen on the basis of their knowledge of personal finance in general and of social finance in particular.
+The members are chosen on the basis of their knowledge of personal finance in general and of solidarity-based finance in particular.
 The Finansol association has no control over their decisions.

 The label is granted on the double basis of transparency and solidarity.